 “I think that we just practice primary care,” he said.
 Most people would define it as taking care of whole families, from newborns to geriatrics, “cradle to grave,” he added.
 “We deal with all diseases, all health issues.”

 His background includes serving as an Army physician, remote medicine, emergency work and hospitalist work.
 He’s seen it all.
-Three years ago, he settled into outpatient family practice with the Rockrimmon group.
+A few years ago, he settled into outpatient family practice with the primary care clinic in Rockrimmon.